Want to learn how to keep deer out of the garden? You’re in the right place.

 Believe it or not, deer can be picky eaters.
 They are easily bothered by certain textures.
 So the next time you are deciding what to plant in your garden, try out some varieties of plants that are thorny, hairy, or prickly.

-You can even position these plants in strategic areas to help protect other crops that deer love to eat.
+You can even position these plants in strategic areas to help protect other crops that appeal to a deer’s sense of taste.
 Or to protect the areas you believe the deer are entering your yard from.

 14. Try Out Plants With Pungent Aromas